 Click here to listen to the episode on Spotify

-In the eighteenth episode of the “Saturdays at Seven” conversation series, Todd Ream talks with Kim S. Phipps, the President of Messiah University.
+In the nineteenth episode of the “Saturdays at Seven” conversation series, Todd Ream talks with Kim S. Phipps, the President of Messiah University.
 Phipps opens by talking about her calling to the university presidency, the unique qualities of her service at Messiah, and how those qualities contributed to a tenure now in its twentieth year.
 Ream and Phipps then shift to discuss ways that the declining lengths of service of university presidents could be reversed or at least halted.
 When discussing ways to reverse those lengths of service, they also discuss ways women can prepare for such roles and what campuses can do to become more welcoming.
 Ream and Phipps then close their conversation by talking about the theological streams that define Messiah and how those streams influence the relationship faith and learning share in both curricular and co-curricular spaces.

 Todd Ream: Welcome to Saturdays at Seven, Christian Scholar’s Review’s conversation series with thought leaders about the academic vocation and the relationship that vocation shares with the Church.
 My name is Todd Ream.
 I have the privilege of serving as the publisher for Christian Scholar’s Review and as the host for Saturdays at Seven.
 I also have the privilege of serving on the faculty and the administration at Indiana Wesleyan University.